lensvol/pybetter/README.md

   # AFTER:

-  if a or b or c:
+  if not a or b or not c:
     pass
   ```

 * **B007: Convert f-strings without expressions into regular strings.**